gbrayut/cloud-examples/gke-ai-infgw/README.md

 > Last Error:                    Get "http://10.120.2.35:9090/metrics": unable to read authorization credentials: secret default/inference-gateway-sa-metrics-reader-secret not found or forbidden

-then double check vllm-infgw-metrics.yaml created the scrape secret, and you may also need to delete/rollout restart the collector pod on any nodes where the epp is running using: ```kubectl rollout restart -n gmp-system ds/collector```
+then double check that the inferencepool helm chart created the scrape secret, and you may also need to delete/rollout restart the gmp-system collector pod on any nodes where the epp is running using: ```kubectl rollout restart -n gmp-system ds/collector```

 ## View HTTP Logs